 The discrepancy between an airbrushed profile picture and the actual reality is often staggering but the pressure is on young people to portray themselves in a way that “allows” them to “fit in”, even if they feel totally inadequate afterwards.
 It has unfortunately got to the stage where many professional photographers can provide an “airbrushing service” of photographs for a small extra fee.
 This is now considered almost a social norm.
-For many children, just being you is no longer good enough and the feelings of inadequacy and anxiety multiply as the years of childhood and innocence are sucked away!
+For many children and adolescents, just being yourself is no longer good enough.
+Gone are the days when it was normal to be a hormonal, spotty teenager like everybody their age.
+Unfortunately, the feelings of inadequacy and anxiety induced by social media pressure multiply as the years of childhood and innocence are sucked away!

-The developing incidence of the obesity epidemic is further ostracizing certain individuals as their “Real Self” is further removed from their unattainable perceived “Ideal Self”.
+This is amplified by the developing incidence of the obesity epidemic where many youngsters feel inadequate as their “Real Self” is further removed from their unattainable perceived “Ideal Self”.
 This is all before we get started on the Leaving Cert and CAO points race pressure.
 Many young people just give up, falling into a regular state of anxiety and depression – one I unfortunately see on an almost daily basis.

 Certain mobile phone producers favoured by many teens have even designed a filtered hazy camera mode for their phones and some have tied down multi-million dollar deals with social media companies to enhance sexualised imaging through their phones.
+Some mobile phone app companies have employed psychologists to design interactions in such a way that naive adolescents become addicted to using their app where higher app use means increased revenue and increased share value!
 Sure what harm!
 Money talks and the mobile phone, cosmetic and fashion multinationals get wealthy!

 Adults unfortunately are just as guilty and are often the ones normalising this behaviour!
-Their Facebook pages tell of our acquaintances extravagant holiday adventures and lavish family events!
-We can see how the wealthy live and worse still, how the perception presented by our “perceived successful” peers makes us feel totally inadequate, increasing self doubt and decreasing our levels of “social self worth”.
+Our Facebook pages tell of our acquaintances extravagant holiday adventures and lavish family events!
+We can see how the wealthy live and worse still, how the perception presented by our “perceived successful” peers makes us feel totally inadequate, increasing self doubt and decreasing our levels of social self worth.
 Many adults are just as guilty with the pouting, sexualised imaging and airbrushing and you will often see very young children following suit, with increasing levels of body conscious pressure being received as they grow older!

 The age of consent for traditional media with anything involving a child is 16 but for social media in Ireland it is 13.
 Most parents are ignorant of this and facilitate their online persona development with hi tech mobile phones delivered from Santa Clause at a much younger age.
 Digital parenting is easy parenting!